 - Business intelligence: Modern ERP systems also come with some business intelligence features.

 - Supply and delivery chain subsystem.

-Most of the time, an ERP system includes a CRM but it doesn’t include some of the supplementary features that modern CRM have, including analytics, reporting and customisable dashboards.
+Most of the time, an ERP system includes a CRM but it doesn’t include some of the supplementary features that modern CRM have, including analytics, reporting and customizable dashboards.
 If you are not sure about the technology you should buy for your business, ask yourself this question: “Is my workforce happy with most of the enterprise solutions including accounting, HR and supply chain?”
 If the answer is “Yes”, then all you need is a new CRM software.
-However, if the answer is “no” then it’s better to go for a customisable ERP system that covers most of the needs of your business.
+However, if the answer is “no” then it’s better to go for a customizable ERP system that covers most of the needs of your business.
 If your ERP system lacks some of the features that you believe a CRM should have, then you can buy a CRM as well (if the budget allows) because most of the modern ERP systems integrate seamlessly with CRM systems.